 In October 2016, the band lost their fiddler Angus R Grant, and took the end of that year to take a well-earned pause.
 They were bowled over by the numerous tributes and stories shared about their influential front man, not to mention the outpouring of love for Angus on social media.
 In January 2017 they channelled that emotion into a tribute gig for Angus at Celtic Connections featuring no less than 62 musicians who were all touched by his music.

 2017 will be about re-grouping and putting together a documentary, tentatively entitled The High Road to Who Knows Where, about the band and Angus’s influence on Scottish music over the past three decades.
 In June 2017 the band released a live video from the Celtic Connections concert featuring the talents of six leading Scottish fiddlers: Adam Sutherland, Charlie McKerron, Duncan Chisholm, Eilidh Shaw, Gavin Marwick and Laura Wilkie.
 You can watch it now on VimeoOnDemand

 Shooglenifty is currently producing their 8th studio album.
 Recordings took place in India, Galicia and Scotland.
-Expected release is spring 2018.
+Expected release is September 2018.

 In February 2018, Eilidh Shaw joined the band as fiddle player.
 Gigs at Edinburgh Tradfest and Shetland Folk Festival are planned to launch the new line up.